Amazon and Zynga partner on Word Pop, a Words with Friends spinoff created for Alexa – TechCrunch

 To launch Word Pop, you’ll say “Alexa, open Word Pop” on any Alexa device to get started.

-In the game, Alexa will challenge the players to create as many words as possible from a 6-letter bank, through a series of one-minute sessions.
+In the game, Alexa will challenge the players to create as many words as possible from a six-letter bank, through a series of one-minute sessions.
 During this time, players must say or spell as many words as they can, while earning points for both the number and length of the words they find.

 On Alexa devices with a screen, like the Echo Show, there will also be a visual component where players will see their letter banks and completed words.
 Arguably, the game is better this way as it allows you to view the letters and combinations much like you can on a mobile device or computer.
 Without the screen, the game will prove much more challenging — though that may appeal to some Words with Friends experts.